 The new Land Code that was passed in 2001 allows equal treatment of domestic and foreign entities to buy land and buildings, although purchase of agricultural land by foreigners is still prohibited.
-Foreign entities are restricted from buying land close to federal borders and in areas the President determines are critical to national security.
+Foreign entities are restricted from buying land close to federal borders and in areas that the President determines are critical to national security.

-Current Russian legislation restricts foreign investment in the aerospace industry to 25 percent of an enterprise.
+Current Russian legislation restricts foreign investment in the aerospace industry to less than 25 percent of an enterprise.
 Foreign investment in the natural gas monopoly, Gazprom, is formally limited to 20 percent and in the electrical power giant, Unified Energy Systems, to 25 percent.
 In practice, these limits have been exceeded, and there is discussion of whether to eliminate or raise the limits.
 Foreign investment in Russian spirits concerns is limited to 49 percent.
 In 2001, the Duma rejected draft legislation which would have prohibited and/or allowed restriction of foreign investment in a wide range of sectors in the economy.

 A major tax reform law that became effective January 1, 2001, reduced tax-related investment barriers.
 It substantially amends the value-added tax (VAT), excise taxes, personal income tax and unified social tax.
 These reforms will reduce the nominal tax burden from 41 percent of GDP (only 37 percent actually collected) to 39 percent in 2001.
-The Government of Russia has stated that it hopes to reduce the tax burden to 34 percent of GDP by January 2004.
-An amendment enacted in 2001 lowered the corporate profits tax to 24 percent from 35 percent, effective January 1, 2002.

-Under its new tax law, which established a flat income tax rate for residents and a 30 percent income tax rate for non-residents as of January 1, 2001, six taxes were abolished entirely: the 1.5 percent social and housing turnover tax; the Employment Fund tax; the state border clearance fee; the vehicle tax; the vehicle acquisition tax; and the oil and lubricant product sales tax.
-The road users turnover tax was reduced from 2.5 percent to 1 percent of turnover, and is to be abolished entirely in January 2003.
+The Government of Russia has stated recently that it plans to implement another round of tax reduction, possibly on the unified social tax and VAT, to reduce the tax burden to 31 percent of GDP by January 2005.
+The amendments established a flat income tax rate for residents and a 30 percent income tax rate for non-residents as of January 1, 2001.
+In addition, six taxes were abolished entirely: the 1.5 percent social and housing turnover tax; the Employment Fund tax; the state border clearance fee; the vehicle tax; the vehicle acquisition tax; and the oil and lubricant product sales tax.
+The road users turnover tax, reduced from 2.5 percent to 1 percent of turnover, was abolished entirely in January 2003.
 Regions and municipalities received authority to grant exemptions to the regional portion of profits taxes.
 Some regions received specific regional exemptions, particularly the Leningrad oblast.
 However, regions will no longer be able to grant individual tax exemptions.

-Notable VAT tax changes since 2000 include VAT tax relief for small businesses; considerable clarification to deductibility rules; reduction of import VAT exemptions; and, an attempt to provide a zero VAT tax on exports, although the VAT refund system still does not function well.
+Notable VAT tax changes since 2000 include VAT tax relief for small businesses; considerable clarification to deductibility rules; reduction of import VAT exemptions; and an attempt to provide a zero VAT tax on exports, although the VAT refund system still does not function well.
+Companies report that VAT refunds due to an exporter, which should be provided within three months after a claim is submitted, often do not occur on time, with a number of burdensome additional requirements for refund applied by customs and tax authorities.
+In addition, input VAT is often not refunded for a number of reasons, forcing exporters to avail themselves of the court system.

 Excise duties on oil and gas have been adjusted several times over the past few years, being raised or lowered as oil and gas prices fluctuate so as to capture "windfall profits."
 The new law expands the list of dutiable activities and objects, but several additional transactions became exempt, including exportation when conducted by the producer of the goods (except oil).